Cluckhead/Bang/Docs/README.md

   - Resolved a `NameError` ("`original_count` is not defined") by capturing the row-count before filters are applied.

 No configuration changes are required; simply pull the latest code, restart the application, and rerun the preprocessing step if needed.

+- **Attribution Data API Page (`/api/get_attribution_data`):**
+  - Dedicated UI for fetching and managing attribution data per fund.
+  - Supports fund selection, date range, append/overwrite modes, and status reporting.
+  - Each fund's data is stored in its own file (`att_factors_<FUNDCODE>.csv`).
+  - All attribution dashboards load from these files.